leehonan/meterman-node/readme.md

 ## Implementation - MeterNode Firmware
 For simplicity, the firmware is implemented as a single C++ program (no header file), although it will need supporting libraries to compile.
 There is some redundancy versus the companion gateway firmware - the common components may be moved to a library.
 Some Arduino library features are used.

 The firmware requires a 328P that has been flashed with Optiboot.
 It uses practically all of available program flash memory.
+If you are hacking or debugging you'll need to comment out a block of code to make space - e.g. the checkButton() or checkTestMode() methods.

-Depending on configuration, about 400 bytes RAM will remain free at runtime (of 2K).
+Depending on configuration, about 380 bytes RAM will remain free at runtime (on average, of 2K).

 There are a number of configuration settings at the beginning of the source code.
 Particular attention should be paid to the 'Main Config Parameters'.